What if I told you that to see your content ranking well, you wouldn’t have to rely on luck or Google’s mood on that day?

 I don’t think you’d believe me.

-What two insights could guarantee your copy to rank, after all?
+What two insights could guarantee your copy to rank in organic search results, after all?
 You’ll find that out in just a moment.

 However, there’s something we absolutely must address first…